 In speaking with dropouts and friends and family who joined them, it became clear that the important distinction is not between those who stay in college and those who drop out, but rather between those who are comfortable charting their own course and those who aren’t.
 After all, some professions, such as medicine, require degrees.

-“When you’re in high school and college, I think it sometimes feels like a zero-sum game,” Tanay Tandon, the founder of Commure, said during his speech.
+“When you’re in high school and college, I think it sometimes feels like a zero-sum game,” Tanay Tandon, founder of Commure, said in a speech.
 “Things are graded on curves, and you’re either the smartest and you win, or you’re not and you lose.
 That’s not what the real world is like at all.
 Everyone can win.”